THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 - If manning is limited, rotate one OPFOR team across sites between iterations.

-NOTE: UAS/Counter-UAS injects are OPTIONAL and should only be used if authorized by the Commandant and incorporated into the approved POI.
+- UAS/Counter-UAS injects are OPTIONAL and only if authorized by the Commandant and in the approved POI.

 See Also: LTA Grid Reference